warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/build-a-custom-smart-contract/build-an-evm-contract.md

 - [Run a local chain](../test/run-a-local-chain) and make sure you have `wardend` correctly installed.

-  In step 3, you'll need your Warden private key.
+  In Step 3, you'll need your Warden private key.
 You can get it by executing this command:

   ```bash
   wardend keys list